rust-lang/rustc-dev-guide/src/notification-groups/windows.md

 * What names should we use for static libraries on Windows? [#29520]

 So, if you are interested in participating, please sign up for the Windows group!
-To do so, you open a PR against the [rust-lang/team] repository.
+To do so, open a PR against the [rust-lang/team] repository.
 Just [follow this example][eg], but change the username to your own!